jxmot/website_template-no_bootstrap/README.md

 ### Navigation

 The HTML portion of the navigation is somewhat *unique* when compared to others I've seen.
-Most were using a `<input type="button">`, what you will find here uses `checkbox` instead of a `button` type.
+Most were using a `<input type="button">`, but what you will find here uses `checkbox` instead of a `button` type.

 ```
     <!-- Navigation Bar -->